Software Training Institute in Chennai with 100% Placements – SLA Institute

 12. What are the macro libraries?

-Macro libraries have all the macros needed for developing TLGs for clinical trials and these are important to control and manage with the help of the %INLUDE statement.
+Macro libraries have all the macros needed for developing TLGs for clinical trials, and these are important to control and manage with the help of the %INLUDE statement.
 It is automatically called whenever required.

-13. What are the phases in clinical trials?
+1. What are the phases in clinical trials?

 There are four major phases in clinical trials, as follows:

-Phase 1: Testing a new treatment or drug on a small group of people (20–80) to evaluate its safety.
+• Phase 1: Testing a new treatment or drug on a small group of people (20–80) to evaluate its safety.

-Phase 2: Experiment with a drug or treatment with a large group of people (100–300) to validate whether the drug is effective or not.
+• Phase 2: Experiment with a drug or treatment with a large group of people (100–300) to validate whether the drug is effective or not.

-Phase 3: Experiment with a treatment or drug with a large group of people (1000–3000) to check its actual effectiveness, monitor side effects, and compare with previous drugs.
+• Phase 3: Experiment with a treatment or drug with a large group of people (1000–3000) to check its actual effectiveness, monitor side effects, and compare with previous drugs.

-Phase 4: Submit the study results for post-marketing that include the risks and benefits of the proposed drug or treatment.
+• Phase 4: Submit the study results for post-marketing that include the risks and benefits of the proposed drug or treatment.

-14. Describe CRT and CRF
+2. Describe CRT and CRF.

 A pharmaceutical business must submit a CRT, or case report tabulation, as part of an NDA to the FDA.

 Annotated CRFs (Case Report Form) are the variable names next to spaces to offer to the investigator.
-These act as a link between the raw data and the queries to CRF.
+These act as a link between the raw data and the queries to the CRF.
 It is a useful tool for statisticians and programmers.

-15. Define verification and program validation.
+3. Define verification and program validation.

 The work of verification is to ensure the quality of the SAS programs that have created the final tables and the accuracy of the final tables.

-Program validation is the same as macro validation in that the SAS programmer has to validate the programs as per the rule of SOP to determine the result of the program, such as by creating a validation document and monitoring the status of pass or fail.
+Program validation is the same as macro validation in that the SAS programmer has to validate the programs as per the rules of SOP to determine the result of the program, such as by creating a validation document and monitoring the status of pass or fail.

 The Clinical Study Team provides information on safety and efficacy findings as per the requirements, along with periodic reporting.